Public goods games on any population structure: Results

 \subsection{PGGs on any population structure}

-In a public goods game (PGG) of $G$ players, one can choose either cooperation ($C$) or defection ($D$).
-A cooperator pays a cost $c$ and contributes to the common pool, while a defector does not pay or contribute.
-Suppose there are $g_C$ ($0\leq g_C\leq G$) cooperators, then the total contributions to the common pool are $g_C c$.
-These contributions are multiplied by a synergy factor $r$ ($r>1$) to produce the public goods $r g_C c$, which are evenly redistributed among all players, with each player sharing $r g_C c/G$.
+In a public goods game (PGG) of $G$ players, each player chooses either cooperation ($C$) or defection ($D$).
+A cooperator pays a cost $c$ and contributes to the common pool, whereas a defector contributes nothing.
+If there are $g_C$ ($0\leq g_C\leq G$) cooperators, the total contribution to the pool is $g_C c$.
+These contributions are multiplied by a synergy factor $r$ ($r>1$) to produce the public goods $r g_C c$.
+This amount is evenly redistributed among all $G$ players, so each receives $r g_C c/G$.
 Therefore, the payoffs for cooperation and defection, $\pi_C$ and $\pi_D$, are

-On the one hand, since the synergy factor $r>1$, cooperation brings more benefits from the group perspective.
-On the other hand, defection can also share the public goods produced by cooperators, so the payoff of defectors is higher than that of cooperators.
-The social dilemma thus emerges in this scenario.
+At the group level, the synergy factor $r>1$ makes cooperation collectively beneficial.
+On the other hand, defectors also receive the public goods produced by cooperators, resulting in higher payoffs for defectors than for cooperators.
+The social dilemma thus emerges.